 Laundry and Dry-Cleaning Workers operate or tend washing or dry-cleaning machines to wash or dry-clean industrial or household articles, such as cloth garments, suede, leather, furs, blankets, draperies, linens, rugs, and carpets.
 Includes spotters and dyers of these articles.

-Laundry and Dry Cleaners with little to no experience tend to make between $17260 and $18650 while the more experienced ones make over $24770 per year.
+Laundry and Dry-Cleaning Workers with little to no experience tend to make between $18120 and $20130 while the more experienced ones can earn over $27010 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Laundry and Dry Cleaner is to move to a higher paying state like HI.
-Right now, the highest paying states for Laundry and Dry Cleaners are HI, DC, MN, AK and WA.
+One of the easiest ways to increase your salary as a Laundry and Dry-Cleaning Worker is to move to a higher paying state like DC.
+Right now, the highest paying states for Laundry and Dry-Cleaning Workers are DC, HI, AK, WA and CA.

-3 other factors that can increase your salary as A Laundry and Dry Cleaner is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Laundry and Dry-Cleaning Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Laundry and Dry Cleaners what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Laundry and Dry-Cleaning Workers what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.